alexis-lebeau-research/ANTIGONE/README.md

 # Overview

-This repositery contains ANTIGONE source code, a model developped at EDF R&D to study long-term stakes of electricity market design.
+This repositery contains ANTIGONE source code, a model developed at EDF R&D to study long-term stakes of electricity market design.

 # Credits